CoolPointerException/Amigo/README.md

 ## Description
 This application is designed to assist with software projects.
 It creates embeddings of your entire project and provides you with useful information and possible solutions for your Tasks.
+This reduces the time spent on searching for solutions and increases the productivity of your team.
 Currently, it supports 3 AI Models: `OpenAI`, `Azure OpenAI` and `Gemini`.

 ## Architecture